Thursday, November 26, 2015

 From left to right: National Artist Bienvenido Lumbera, me (honorable mention), L. A. Piluden (honorable mention), Dominic Paul Sy (third prize winner), Joshua Carlo Pile (second prize winner), the father of Joy Anne Icayan (first prize winner), and National Artist F. Sionil Jose (Photo taken from FSJ’s Facebook account)

-Exactly a month ago today, I won in the F. Sionil Jose Young Writers Awards.
+Exactly a month ago today, I won at the F. Sionil Jose Young Writers Awards.
 Receiving honorable mention in the awards is perhaps the best thing that happened to my writing life this year.
 I’m not just talking about the award itself.
 Many other things happened in my three-day trip to Manila.
 I met old friends, learned of good news about the manuscript of my novel, had a three-hour lunch with National Artist F. Sionil Jose himself, and went to a museum and a gallery to see Kulaman Plateau burial jars.

 “Day of Mourning,” the story that I submitted for the awards, is about the Mamasapano incident.
 Forty-four members of the Special Action Forces of the Philippine National Police were killed in the encounter, and the news outraged many Filipinos.
 My story, however, is not about the police officers.
 It’s told from the viewpoint of a Maguindanao woman whose son is a separatist rebel and may or may not have been killed in the skirmish.
 I remember being quite depressed right after writing the story.
 I felt that I had created something beautiful, but I was disconcerted that it was borne out of something that shouldn’t have happened at all.